trusslab/megamind/README.md

 ```
 You need to follow the instructions and authorize the device.

-After authorization you need to close all windows and run MegaMind again.
+After authorization, you need to close all windows and run MegaMind again.
 To do that, you can press 'ctrl+b' followed by ':' and type kill-session.
 Or you can press 'ctrl+c' and 'ctrl+d' multiple times.
 To run MegaMind again